arashabadi/patog/puzzle/README.md

 ## Inspiration

-This puzzle draws inspiration from the PATOG Wiki Roadmap, which provides a structured path from foundational concepts to advanced topics in the field.
+This puzzle draws inspiration from the PATOQ Wiki Roadmap, which provides a structured path from foundational concepts to advanced topics in the field.
 The roadmap is analogous to a giant puzzle—comprehensive and multi-faceted, where learners can start anywhere and gradually piece together their understanding of the discipline.
 This puzzle game mirrors that concept, offering a hands-on way to explore and organize bioinformatics knowledge.

 ## Potential Future Enhancements